 The SEC allows us to "incorporate by reference" the information Sunoco Logistics Partners has filed with the SEC.
 This means that we can disclose important information to you without actually including the specific information in this prospectus by referring you to other documents filed separately with the SEC.
 These other documents contain important information about us, our financial condition and our results of operations.
 The information incorporated by reference is an important part of this prospectus.
-Information that Sunoco Logistics Partners later provides to the SEC, and which is deemed to be "filed" with the SEC, will automatically update and supersede information contained in this prospectus and in the other documents previously filed with the SEC, and may replace information contained in this prospectus.
+Information that Sunoco Logistics Partners later provides to the SEC, and which is deemed to be "filed" with the SEC, will automatically update and supersede information contained in this prospectus.
 Therefore, before you decide to invest in any securities offered by this prospectus, you should always check for, and carefully read, any reports and other documents that we may have filed with the SEC after the date of this prospectus.